codophilic/Learn-Hibernate-ORM/README.md

-# Hibernate-ORM
+# Learn Hibernate ORM
-Learn about Hibernate.
+Learn about Hibernate and JPA.
 The popular ORM java framework